rust-lang/rust-playground/README.md

 Since then, the official Playground has re-enabled rustfmt and now uses [Docker][docker], but I hope that the frontend stack is more comfortable to potential contributors.
-Because this is the unofficial playground, it may also inspire more experimentation that would be harder to do in an established piece of software.
+Because this is the unofficial Playground, it may also inspire more experimentation that would be harder to do in an established piece of software.

 [play]: https://play.rust-lang.org/